 Curriculum vitae and publications for the co-applicants (9,500 characters and spaces)

 A brief description of the co-applicant’s qualifications and publications.
 Note that the space will be sufficient for all co-applicants.

 Write a short description of who does what in the project and what each one should contribute.
-The collaboration plan is an important part of the assessment of feasibility.
+The cooperation plan is an important part of the assessment of feasibility.

 Time frames for projects

-For more information contact the office at the the Swedish Research Council for Sport Science:
+For more information, please contact the office at CIF: